Bell M. Shimada: Commemoration

 Although Shimada died at the age of 36 and his fisheries science career lasted only 12 years, at the time of his death the fisheries science community already viewed his contributions as so significant to both the scientific understanding of the Pacific tuna fishery and to the post-World War II development of that fishery on the U.S. West Coast that the Proceedings from the Symposium on "The Changing Pacific Ocean in 1957 and 1958" were dedicated to him, as well as to Townsend Cromwell.
 The dedication read:

-This Symposium is dedicated to Townsend Cromwell and Bell M. Shimada, associates in research of many of the participants in this Symposium, who lost their lives, June 2, 1958, in an airplane crash near Guadalajara, Mexico, while en route to join the research vessel Horizon to make further observations on the changing conditions in 1958."

 The Shimada Seamount in the Pacific Ocean southwest of Baja California at 16°52′N 117°31′W is named for Shimada.

 The National Oceanic and Atmospheric Administration research ship NOAAS Bell M. Shimada (R 227) is named in honor of Shimada.
 A team of students from Marina High School in Marina, California, that suggested the name won a regional NOAA contest to name the vessel.
-In a speech at the ship′s launching ceremony on September 26, 2008, Shimada′s daughter Julie said, "I hope the Bell M. Shimada is a lasting testament that no life is too short, no career too brief, no contribution too small, to make a difference."
+In a speech at the ship's launching ceremony on September 26, 2008, Shimada's daughter Julie said, "I hope the Bell M. Shimada is a lasting testament that no life is too short, no career too brief, no contribution too small, to make a difference."
 The ship was commissioned into the NOAA fleet on August 25, 2010.